 Without this footage the neighbour would have had no idea who caused the damage and would have had to claim on their own insurance policy.

-If you’ve got footage of a traffic accident or incident, you can submit your footage to the National Dash Cam Safety Portal.
+If you’ve got footage of a traffic accident or incident, you can submit your footage to the police through the National Dash Cam Safety Portal.

 The portal makes it easy for you to submit footage of dangerous drivers to your local police forces.
-Select the relevant police force and you'll either:
+You can submit your footage by selecting the police force on the map, you’re then either:

-- Go to that police force's Operation SNAP page
+• Taken to the police force’s operation SNAP page

 Yes, if you have a comprehensive car insurance policy, your dash cam should be covered if it's stolen or damaged in an accident.